Manufacturing Safety Alliance of BC

 Videos & Webinars

-Mental Health Resources and Tools
+Mental Health and Wellness Resources and Tools

 This workbook is intended for: Working people with low mood, who may be at risk for developing depression; Working people who have developed a mild or major depression; Partners, family members, friends or workplace colleagues who want to help; Employers, supervisors or managers concerned about their staff; Treatment providers who would like a tool to use as an adjunct to their clinical treatment.